-Promotion from year to year requires a minimum GPA of 6.5 with an average of at least 7.0 on all departmental courses.
+Promotion from year to year requires a minimum GPA of 3.0 with an average of at least 3.3 on all courses applied to the major.

-Graduation with Honors in East Asian Studies requires a graduation average of at least 6.5 with an average of at least 7.0 in all departmental courses.
-Graduation with First Class Honors requires an average of at least 8.0 on all departmental courses taken in the last two years and an average of 7.5 or better on all courses in the two final years (last \star 60).
+Graduation with Honors in Chinese or Japanese requires a graduation average of at least 3.0 with an average of at least 3.3 in all courses applied to the major.
+Graduation with First Class Honors requires an average of at least 3.7 in all senior courses applied to the major and a GPA of at least 3.5 or better in all courses in the final year (last \bigstar 30).

-43.7.2 Combined Honors in East Asian Studies
+43.8.2 Combined Honors in East Asian Studies

-Two Combined Honors programs are offered by the Department of East Asian Studies.
+Four Combined Honors programs are offered by the Department of East Asian Studies.
 The common requirements in these Combined Honors programs are the same as for other Honors programs (refer to §42.5).

-Combined Honors programs offered:
+The four Combined Honors programs are: